th1j5/ouroboros.rocks/content/en/blog/news/20201024-why-better.md

 constructs often lead to bugs and lower maintainability[^3].
-I would argue that the Internet is full of this kind of bad practices -- it doesn't take a huge stretch of the imagination to take the example above as an analogy for Network Address Translation.
-Only instead of being seen as bad practices, they are taught as indispensible networking technologies.
+I would argue that the Internet is full of this kind of bad practices -- it doesn't take a huge stretch of the imagination to take the example above as an analogy for Network Address Translation (NAT).
+Of course, NAT is probably the only way to stretch the IPv4 address space beyond its natural limits.
+But in an ideal networking world (which is our objective), one shouldn't break end-to-end and consider addresses immutable.

 And that's why I think Ouroboros is a "good" network model.
 If the minimal necessary and sufficient conditions for networking are